PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 This article assumes you're comfortable with the basics of the transformer architecture, particularly causal self-attention.
 We recommend [Andrej Karpathy's video](https://www.youtube.com/watch?v=kCc8FmEb1nY), [3Blue1Brown's video](https://www.youtube.com/watch?v=wjZofJX0v4M), and [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) as excellent starting points.

-**Scope**
+**Scope & Caveats**

 We focus exclusively on causal, decoder-only transformers (like GPT-style models).
-Throughout this article, "attention" or "ordinary attention" refers to the standard causal self-attention mechanism used in these models, whereas attention variants will use additional qualifiers (e.g. "sliding window attention").
+Throughout this article, "attention" or "ordinary attention" refers to the standard causal self-attention mechanism, whereas variants use additional qualifiers (e.g. "sliding window attention").

+Our emphasis is on building intuition rather than mathematical rigor or implementation details.
+To this end, we take the following liberties:

+* Omit architectural and implementation details that don't change the core story (like normalizers, regularizers, numerical issues, positional encoding subtleties, special tokens, etc.)
+* Liberally anthropomorphize (introducing "actors" that "want" information, etc.)
+* Deliberately ignore many important realities of modern hardware.
+We address this decision in Section 5.2.

 **Inspiration**